michimalek/reddit-title-reader/README.md

 ### Insert custom url to extract data from
 For this you will have to open **reddit-extractor.py** and
+1. Install all the dependencies in the console with `$ pip install -r requirements.txt`
-1. Replace the url in `driver.get("https://www.reddit.com/r/SuccessionTV/top/?t=all")` to your url
+2. Replace the url in `driver.get("https://www.reddit.com/r/SuccessionTV/top/?t=all")` to your url
-2. Also replace the html tags in `titles = soup.find_all("h3",class_="_eYtD2XCVieq6emjKBH3m")` to the correspoding tags you want to extract.
+3. Also replace the html tags in `titles = soup.find_all("h3",class_="_eYtD2XCVieq6emjKBH3m")` to the correspoding tags you want to extract.
 (Inspect the html tags in the browser for example)
-3. Run code again and it should print you a .csv for the post titles you choose to extract
+4. Run code again and it should print you a .csv for the post titles you choose to extract